Ko Tarutao, Thailand: What to pack, what to wear, and when to go [2023]

 • Travel neck support pillow

-A plug adapter that supports outlet types A, B, C and O. Be sure to pick the right kind.
-Many adapters on sale are just plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most places.
+A plug adapter that supports outlet types A, B, C and O. Be sure to pick the correct type.
+The majority of adapters that you can buy are just plug changers and require your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most areas.

 What to do in Ko Tarutao, Thailand